 Nobody can see you delivering that webinar presentation, so why not use a script?
 A script can make presenting easier, and allow visuals to be made that really sync with your slides.
 The drawback can be that presenters can sound stilted, and flat.
 Edit your script a few times by reading it aloud, and tweaking anything that sounds robotic.
 Create spaces to ad lib if you want.
-But feel free to script your content if it will help you get the delivery right.
+Better yet – ignore your script when you present.
+But feel free to script your content to prepare if it will help you get the delivery right.

 A good webinar host can help to engage and involve the audience.
 Ask the audience what questions they want answered.
 Greet some of those joining as they enter.
 Interact with the webinar presenter in order to break up the presentation.
 A good host should be energetic and sound lively.
 Sometimes they don’t – so pick carefully.

 Ever been on a webinar and wondered if the thing is actually live?
 If you are presenting a live webinar, let people know it’s live.
 Say what day it is.
 Take questions.
 Welcome attendees.
 Run polls.
 Mention the news, or weather.

 Some people tweet.
 A lot.
 Others read those tweets and may want to find out more.
 Harness this phenomenon by (a) providing meaningful short quotes – say under 120 characters, leaving room for retweets (b) having the quotes tweeted from your account as you present them (c) displaying your Twitter handle (user name) and event hashtag (if you have one) at the start of your webinar presentation.

 There are problems with providing an unedited webinar recording – (a) people don’t feel they’ll miss anything if they don’t show up, which reduces the chance they’ll ever actually watch (b) people watching later may have less time available (c) most webinar presentations contain some content that isn’t slick, and that shouldn’t be preserved for posterity.Leave a comment

 DirectorView Joby Blume's profile